Tar Pit (DC Comics)

-Tar Pit is a supervillain in the DC Comics universe and one of the new rogues of the current Flash (Wally West).
-The character was created by Geoff Johns.
-The character has been called a "Clayface knockoff".
+Tar Pit (Joseph "Joey" V. Monteleone) is a supervillain in the DC Comics universe, primarily as an enemy of the Flash (Wally West).
+Created by Geoff Johns and Scott Kolins, the character first appeared in The Flash (vol. 2) #174 (July 2001).

 Tar Pit made his live-action debut on the second season of the Arrowverse series The Flash, portrayed by Marco Grazzini.
 Josh Chambers portrayed the character in the ninth season.